Provably Safe Generative Sampling with Constricting Barrier Functions: Related Work

 \section{Related Work}

 The literature on enforcing constraints in generative models is rapidly growing, typically bifurcated into methods that provide probabilistic incentives and those that formally enforce hard constraints. \paragraph{Soft guidance and probabilistic steering.} Soft guidance methods generally modify the sampling process by adding a penalty or a steering term that biases the model toward desired regions of the data distribution.
 Classifier guidance~\citep{PD-AN:2021} utilize the probabilistic confidence from a classifier, or implicitly compute confidence in classifier-free guidance ~\cite{JH-TS:2021} to steer the score function towards specific attributes or labels.
 Similarly, reward-guided methods~\cite{HY-etal:2023} prioritize trajectories that maximize rewards, while gradient-based approaches~\citep{YG-etal:2024} steer sampling via optimization objectives.
 While these methods effectively increase the likelihood of constraint satisfaction, they do not provide formal guarantees of admissibility.
 They lack a mechanism to explicitly ensure safe sampling.
 They are fundamentally probabilistic and may still produce samples that violate safety guidelines, making them unsuitable for safety-critical hardware where failure is impermissible.

-\paragraph{Strict guidance with projection.} To address the need for deterministic certificates, several hard enforcement frameworks have recently emerged, largely focused on projection.
-Projection-based approaches~\citep{NF-etal:2023,UU-etal:2025,RR-LB-MS-APS:2024,DG-FP:2025, SZ-etal:2025} project unconstrained samples onto a valid manifold of samples at each sampling step.
-Classically, constraining a stochastic process to a domain is framed as a Skorokhod problem, which utilizes reflected SDEs~\citep{AL-SE:2023} to push the process back into the set whenever it reaches the boundary of the domain.
-While mathematically elegant, these approaches can be computationally intensive for complex, non-convex sets and may introduce distributional shifts when the reflection direction is not well-aligned with the learned drift.
+A growing body of inference-time alignment methods steers sampling toward high-reward regions without retraining~\citet{MU-etal:2025_diffalignment}.
+These include value-based and derivative-free reward guidance~\citep{XL-etal:2024_derfree}, which bias the trajectory toward a reward without altering the model.
+A recurring theme in this line of work is the tension between reward optimization and generation quality or diversity: pushing hard toward a reward degrades sample quality, while staying close to the prior under-optimizes the objective~\citep{SK-MK-DP:2025}.
+This tradeoff motivates our quantitative study of how hard guidance affects the generated distribution (Section~\ref{sec:schedule-ablation}), where we report FID, KID, and Vendi scores before and after guidance.
+Crucially, all of these reward-based methods remain probabilistic incentives: they raise the likelihood of constraint satisfaction but offer no admissibility certificate.